Claire-Fisher/Donofy/README.md

   - Users would be able to edit their subscription details (selected charities, and amounts etc) in between payments.
   - Users could cancel or pause their subscriptions between payments.
   - Users would receive a notification of an upcoming payment (approx 5 days notice) with an opportunity to edit or cancel before their billing date.
-  - Users would continue to receive an email everytime a donation is made (automated or not) for as long as their subscription is active.
+  - Users would continue to receive an email every time a donation is made (automated or not) for as long as their subscription is active.

 * **Single payments for guest users** who do not want to create an account.

 * **Donation preferences auto updating**.
-Donation preferences on the My Donofy section would have change event listeners, and update the breakdown and total dynamically, without the user being required to "Save" their changes.
+Donation preferences on the My Donofy section would have on-change event listeners, and update the breakdown and total dynamically, without the user being required to "Save" their changes.

 * **Authorised admin access for Charity representatives**, to give access to update their own charity page information.

 * **Badges or 'achievement' awards/icons**
   - users can earn and 'collect' on their profile.
 Adding to positive UX, giving a greater sense of making an impact, and gamifying the UX to encourage more donations.
-  - 'Achievements' examples such as: 1st donation made, 3 doantions, 10 donations etc, subcription created, 6 months of consecutive donations etc.
+  - 'Achievements' examples such as: 1st donation made, 3 donations, 10 donations etc, subscription created, 6 months of consecutive donations etc.
   - Achievements would be focused on actions rather than amounts donated to keep in line with the site ethos: every donation counts, even the smallest.

 * **Automated running totals**
   - Home page stats would dynamically update according to site wide statics on donation figures.
   - As well as a payment history, users could view their own dynamic totals of how much they donated via Donofy, and a breakdown of how much given to each charity.
-  - The totals per charity, could link to a charity's impact statments, and a user could toggle between, how much they've donated, or how their donations translate into real-life impact. (e.g User 1 has donated £32 to Dogs Trust /toggle/ User 1 has kept a rescue dog fed for 31 days ).
+  - The totals per charity, could link to a charity's impact statements, and a user could toggle between, how much they've donated, or how their donations translate into real-life impact. (e.g User 1 has donated £32 to Dogs Trust /toggle/ User 1 has kept a rescue dog fed for 31 days ).